Duxah/FreePCB-2/README.md

 * In the Print to PDF dialog box, when you uncheck the Print All Pages checkbox, the PDF file name is set by the name of the current print page

+* On the selected polyline segment, you can use the `Select similar polylines` right-click menu to find all similar polylines, and then use the new function` Replace polyline pattern` (menu Tools >> Graphic correction) to select a different shape for these polylines.
+This is useful when, for example, you want to replace the shape of the net labels.

 ***

 ![](https://raw.githubusercontent.com/Duxah/FreePCB/master/pictures/cloud-down.png)